nithishrayson/stepsync/README.md

-Absolutely, Nithish!
-Here's a tailored description for your **Stepsync** project that reflects its purpose and unique features:

----

 # Stepsync 🚶‍♂️💓
 **A Flutter-based wellness companion that syncs your step count, heart health, and hydration into one seamless dashboard.**